CodeScop/Oge-Mai-Field-Guide/allquests.md

 - **Rewards:** Wardrobe: Tall Fur Boots
 - **Recommendations:** This is basically "unlock next level" with a few nice shinies.
 I recommend.

+### Amateur Fisherman - Riza

+- **Location:** Riza Rivertown
+- **Quest Path:** (open via Main Quest Highway Gansu MQ8/Dust to Dust) • **Amateur Fisherman** • Riza Apprentice Fisherman • Riza Water Tribe Stripes
+- **Type:** Battle
+- **Requirements:** Defeat 3 Patliadu
+- **Rewards:** 25 Coins
+- **Recommendations:** Completing this opens up another quest that can net you a Stone Key.
+Otherwise, it doesn't have anything to recommend it except a sense of satisfaction in Completing The Things.
+If you want to also do Battle Ready and/or Osaril Nests, do them first for maximum Harpoon efficiency.

+### Apprentice Fisherman - Riza

+- **Location:** Riza Rivertown
+- **Quest Path:** (open via Main Quest Highway Gansu MQ8/Dust to Dust) • Riza Amateur Fisherman • **Apprentice Fisherman** • Riza Water Tribe Stripes
+- **Type:** Battle
+- **Requirements:** Defeat 8 Patliadu
+- **Rewards:** 1 Stone Key
+- **Recommendations:** Go for it!
+If you're planning on doing Osaril Nests, though, make sure you do it first: the Harpoons will be helpful in the Patliadu battles.
+And do the Battle Ready quest first.
+You'll get to keep the Harpoons you gather for it, and can then use them on Patliadu.

+### Au-some Frog Race - SacredS

+####NOTE: Important Info in Recommendations

+- **Location:** Raina Sacred Site

+- **Unlocked by:** Raina Expedition Trail: SwampL Twisted Treacherous Trails (2/2)

+- **Type:** Battle

+- **Requirements:** Defeat 1000 Kuldoro

+- **Rewards:** Wardrobe: Kuldoro Pet https://4thewords.com/media/wardrobe/featured/male/wm&#95;772-golden-frog-pet-5280-13978.png

+- **Recommendations:** That's a lot of Kuldoro.
+Good thing you can work on the quest without picking it up.

+  Repeat: as of this writing when the site opens up, this quest counts every Kuldoro you've ever battled, whether you were carrying the quest or not.

+  So you are 100% free to pick this up and put it down at your convenience, same as a Collection quest.

+  And congrats to Jess Mountifield for inspiring this quest with her ambitious self-challenge during the special event! https://4thewords.com/forum/thread-1000-gold-froggies/1

+### Barge Weights - Riza

+- **Location:** Riza Rivertown
+- **Unlocked by:** Riza MQ6/Journey Upriver
+- **Type:** Collection
+- **Requirements:** Gather 35 River Stones
+- **Rewards:** 2 Stone Keys
+- **Recommendations:** Grab it!
+The Floating City of Balance has places to get River Stones more easily than Riza; it's worth the effort.

 ### Battle Experience - Gansu

 - **Location:** Gansu Watering Hole